Critical information regarding paying your tuition: As a student at CCRI, you have a financial responsibility to meet payment obligations

 Student Activity Fee is required of all students.
 This fee covers student services such as IDs and orientation programs as well as the various activities sponsored by student organizations and admission to all college home athletic events held at the field house.

 Registration Fee is required of all full- and part-time students.
+This fee is nonrefundable.

 Laboratory Fee is required for certain courses in addition to the tuition for the course.
 Generally, for one-credit courses, lab fees are $10.
 For courses with two or more credit hours, lab fees are $20.